This is a new application process, please read carefully!!!

 Instructions for Application

-Final Call for Undergraduate Research Grants Proposals in Spring 2013 has ended.
+Final Call for Undergraduate Research Grants Proposals in Fall 2013 has ended.
 Applications will be available for the next grant cycle.

 Applications will include two MS Word Files, one is a separate cover sheet and another is the proposal of no more than 2 pages.
 Students will submit this application to their mentors for review.
 Mentors are asked to review but not write the application.
 Once the mentors review and approve the application, they will forward the completed application to SRO@purduecal.edu.
 Please put all identifying information on the cover sheet, and not in the proposals which will go through a blind review process.

 The application should be submitted to the Student Research Office by the mentors, not by the students.
 This will ensure the approval of the application by the mentors.

 Please note that by submission of this application students agree that if they receive URG funding they will present their research during Spring 2014 Student Research Day.

 Separate Cover Sheet

 - Faculty Mentor(s):